itsjoelha/tp/docs/DeveloperGuide.md

 - **CEG** : Computer Engineering
 - **NUS** : National University of Singapore
 - **NUSMods** : A web application that provides information about modules and their prerequisites at NUS.
-- **User Data**: Background information of the user and the user's modules
+- **User Data**: Background information of the user (Name, EducationLevel, CurrentSemester) and the user's modules

 ---